Rendition (film): Sub-plot

-In a parallel storyline, Abasi Fawal's daughter Fatima (Zineb Oukach) runs away with her boyfriend Khalid (Moa Khouas).
+In a parallel storyline, Abasi Fawal's daughter Fatima runs away with her boyfriend Khalid.
 Abasi learns Khalid's late brother was an inmate at his prison.

 Fatima learns that Khalid belongs to a terrorist group, and discovers a notebook with pictures: Khalid and his brother brandishing AK-47s; a grief-stricken Khalid standing over his brother's corpse; her father; and a statement that Khalid will avenge his brother.

 Realising that her father, responsible for the death of Khalid's brother, is about to be assassinated by Khalid, she runs to the town square and confronts Khalid.
-He hesitates, and is killed by the attack’s organizers; he releases the dead man's switch, and Fatima is killed in the explosion from the beginning of the film.
+He hesitates, and is killed by the attack’s organizers; he releases the dead man's switch, and Fatima is killed in the explosion at the beginning of the film.

 Abasi rushes to Khalid's apartment and discovers Khalid's grandmother grieving the loss of her grandsons and Fatima.
 Abasi realizes his daughter died trying to protect him.